loresoft/loresoft.github.io/_posts/2018-11-14-Entity-Framework-Core-Generator.md

 ## Database Schema

 The database schema is loaded from the metadata model factory implementation of `IDatabaseModelFactory`.
 Entity Framework Core Generator uses the implemented interface from each of the supported providers similar to how `ef dbcontext scaffold` works.

+## View Models

+Entity Framework Core Generator supports generating [Read](https://efg.loresoft.com/en/latest/md/read/), [Create](https://efg.loresoft.com/en/latest/md/create/) and [Update](https://efg.loresoft.com/en/latest/md/update/) view models from an entity.
+Many projects rely on view models to shape data.
+The model templates can be used to quickly get the basic view models created.
+The model templates also support regeneration so any database change can easily be sync'd to the view models.